Platino Award for Best Animated Film

 The Platino Award for Best Animated Picture (Spanish: Premio Platino a la mejor película de animación) is one of the Platino Awards, Ibero-America's film awards, presented by the Entidad de Gestión de Derechos de los Productores Audiovisuales (EGEDA) and the Federación Iberoamericana de Productores Cinematográficos y Audiovisuales (FIPCA).

+History

 It was first presented in 2014, with Argentine-Spanish production Underdogs being the first recipient of the award.
 Spain holds the record of most wins in the category with seven wins.

-2015 winner Boy and the World and 2020 nominee Klaus also received nominations for the Academy Award for Best Animated Feature.
+2015 winner Boy and the World, 2020 nominee Klaus and 2024 winner Robot Dreams also received nominations for the Academy Award for Best Animated Feature.
+Additionally, both Boy and the World and Robot Dreams won the Annie Award for Best Animated Feature – Independent while Buñuel in the Labyrinth of the Turtles was also nominated for said award.